Helping each other through the Coronavirus outbreak

-We are very hopeful that the new Community Post Office will be a success because it is through the profitability of the Post Office that we can underpin the library costs and continue to have these amenities long into the future.
-Trish Hubbard, our new Post Office manager, is looking forward to serving you Monday to Thursday and Nicola Newell, our Post Office officer, will serve you on Friday and Saturday.
+The Community Association is very hopeful that the Community Post Office will continue to be a success because it is through the profitability of the Post Office that we can underpin the library costs and continue to have these amenities long into the future.
+Trish Hubbard, our Post Office manager, is looking forward to serving you, along with Nicola Newell, our Post Office officer.

 Please remember: use it or lose it.
 We need your custom to support these facilities and your patience as we endeavour to understand the needs of our customers and the intricacies of a Post Office administration system!
 Remember as well that we are also stocking and selling a wide range of greeting cards and stationery to help fund this community enterprise so please come along and browse our selection!